 Why Live Below Your Means

-Living below your means make you self reliant and self sufficient.
+Living below your means makes you self-reliant and self-sufficient.

 Through the process of living below your means, you will start accumulating money and then you don’t have to rely on other means.

-That is huge!
-Most people are struggling financially and swallowed alive in debt.
-Since you chose to live below your means, then you are living life differently than most of the population.
+Most people are struggling financially and are swallowed alive in debt.
+Since you consciously chose to live below your means, then you are living life differently than most of the population.
 That means you will be swimming upstream against the societal norm.
-It won't be easy, but the benefits greatly outweigh debt.
+It won’t be easy, but the benefits greatly outweigh the debt.

 To make sure you stay on your financial independence journey, then make sure to do the following things: